-Clause 7.2(c)(ii) of both the 2017 SAA and 2019 DAU SAA provides that if the parties do not reach agreement on the review of charges by a certain date, either party may refer the determination of the issues to arbitration in accordance with clause 7.2.
-Clause 7.2(d) (of the 2017 SAA and 2019 DAU SAA) states:
+Clause 7.2(c)(ii) of the 2017 and 2021 SAAs provides that if the parties do not reach agreement on the review of charges by a certain date, either party may refer the determination of the issues to arbitration in accordance with clause 7.2.
+Clause 7.2(d) of the 2017 and 2021 SAAs states:

-- (d) If the matter is referred under clause 7.2(c)(ii) to arbitration, then arbitration must be effected as follows: - (i) by the QCA in such manner as it sees fit, after consultation with the parties; or - (ii) if the QCA is unwilling or unable to act, by a single arbitrator agreed upon between the parties; or - (iii) in default of agreement under clause 7.2(d)(ii) within 10 days after the matter is referred to arbitration, by a single arbitrator selected by the Chair of the Queensland Chapter of the Institute of Arbitrators and Mediators, Australia.
+- (d) If the matter is referred under clause 7.2(c)(ii) to arbitration, then arbitration must be effected as follows: - (i) by the QCA in such manner as it sees fit, after consultation with the parties; or

+(ii) if the QCA is unwilling or unable to act, by a single arbitrator agreed upon between the parties; or

+(iii) in default of agreement under clause 7.2(d)(ii) within 10 days after the matter is referred to arbitration, by a single arbitrator selected by the Chair of the Queensland Chapter of the Institute of Arbitrators and Mediators, Australia.